ismaelc/slate/source/index.md

 > Make sure to replace `meowmeowmeow` with your API key.

-Kittn uses API keys to allow access to the API.
-You can register a new Kittn API key at our [developer portal](http://example.com/developers).
+Concur's implementation of OAuth 2.0 requires a Concur user’s login ID or email address, and password or PIN (i.e., their “Concur credentials”).
+The partner application can either collect the credentials and send them to Concur (the Native flow) or send the user to a login page owned by Concur (the Web flow).
+The partner application requests an OAuth token from Concur, with either the login credentials or a code supplied to the application from the Concur OAuth web page.
+The partner application can then use the OAuth token in web service requests.

-Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Concur expects for the access token to be included in all API requests to the server in a header that looks like the following:

-`Authorization: meowmeowmeow`
+`Authorization: OAuth <access token>`

 <aside class="notice">
-You must replace `meowmeowmeow` with your personal API key.
+You must replace `<access token` with your access token.
 </aside>

 # Kittens